Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_eval_tutorial/index.rst

     )

 The code snip provided below shows how this analyzer can be interfaced to a BSPM design.
 After the analysis is completed, relevant information is stored in ``State`` for future reference.
-Its worth noting that the losses obtained from this analysis are required by the next two thermal
+It is worth noting that the losses obtained from this analysis are required by the next two thermal
 ``AnalysisSteps`` to determine the rotor and stator temperatures.

 .. code-block:: python